caelumvox/masking-utils/README.md

 # MaskingUtils
-_Utilities that help mask specific types of data in various industries_
+_Utilities in the Java language that help mask specific types of data for various industries, which is useful for logging and compliant database storage_

 Current masking methods include:
 * Email addresses